Freedom Circle logo

 Reviews the Supreme Court majority opinion in the decision of the Boumediene v.
 Bush case, holding that Guantanamo Bay detainees can use the privilege of the writ of habeas corpus

 In fact, under current law, detainees have none of the usual safeguards accorded people accused of crimes.
 A detainee is put before a military Combatant Status Review Tribunal to determine if he is an enemy combatant, but he can't appear with a lawyer, examine the evidence against him, or call witnesses.
 The wire services report that In a number of cases, a second review tribunal was convened after the first panel concluded that an inmate wasn't an enemy combatant.
-Detainees have a severely limited right of appeal to the courts, but the justices said this was no substitute for a habeas-corpus proceeding.
+Detainees have a severely limited right of appeal ..., but the justices said this was no substitute for a habeas-corpus proceeding.

 Reviews the history of the right against self-incrimination in England and early America, then describes certain modern attempts to diminish its applicability